Skip to content

 ExxonMobil, the Rockefellers and Antarctic climate change

 FORCE team members at Mt.
 Bitgood.
-Photo © Steve Tucker Now that we are getting a new U.S. president, it’s worth asking how Trump sees the science of climate …
+Photo © Steve Tucker Now that we are getting a new U.S. president, it’s worth asking how Trump sees the science of climate change. …

 Mount Luyendyk, Marie Byrd Land, Antarctica